Goofer dust: Use

+Goofer Dust has also been used as a protection spell.
+In the 1820s and 1830s on a plantation, an enslaved conjurer in his fifties named Dinky used goofer dust for protection.

 In popular culture

-In the 1954 Cold War classic Night People (film), Col. Steve Van Dyke (Gregory Peck) spiked a bottle of absinthe with a packet of goofer dust.
+In the 1954 Cold War classic Night People, Col. Steve Van Dyke (Gregory Peck) spiked a bottle of absinthe with a packet of goofer dust.
 The X-Files, in Episode 14 of season 7 (Theef), referenced the use of goofer dust by the vengeful father of a woman who died due to poor hospital care.

-Goofer dust was referenced to protect against hellhounds in the television show Supernatural (U.S. TV series), Season 2, episode 8 "Crossroad Blues" and in Season 8, episode 14 "Trial and Error".
+Goofer dust was referenced to protect against hellhounds in the television show Supernatural, Season 2, episode 8 "Crossroad Blues" in Season 8, episode 14 "Trial and Error", and in Season 12, episode 15 "Somewhere Between Heaven and Hell".

-In the song "Sarah's Night" on the Voodoo album, King Diamond sings that the character Salem uses graveyard dust (referred to as goofer dust) to send the spirits of dead people into Sarah's head.

-Goofer dust is referenced in the more popular series of short films "Scary or Die" in which a grandfather with a family history of dabbling in voodoo and the occult blows "Golfer dust" or as she describes to the watcher, "The ash of her loved ones; in which she says that the grandfather told her that if she felt love in her heart it would "Never die" and therefore hexes her to come back as the undead".

 Goofer dust is mentioned in the Willie Mabon blues song "I Don't Know".
 It was also used in the song "I Got My Mojo Workin".
 In "Treemonisha" by Scott Joplin, Zodzetrick refers to himself as the goofer dus' man and 'King of Goofer Dus' Land'.
 Lil Johnson recorded a song called "Goofer Dust Swing" in 1937.
 Michael Ondaatje refers to goofer dust on page three of Coming Through Slaughter.
 Colson Whitehead's 2016 novel The Underground Railroad speaks of a slaveowner hiring a witch to "goofer his property" to prevent anyone from escaping.

-In FXX's 2022 original series Little Demon, Laura and Darlene get trapped in a hidden pocket realm Laura uses as a junkyard on their Girls' Night.
-In the pocket, there are goofer dust gusts (in the form of a dust devil) that Laura tries to infiltrate in order to obtain 5 mg of goofer dust for a bomb.
-The girls use the goofer dust bomb to blow a hole through the pocket realm back to their plane of Earth.
+On their 2023 album Quaker City Quiet Pills, punk rock band The Dead Milkmen included a track called "Hen’s Teeth and Goofa Dust".

+In their 1936 performance of "Lucky Number" from the film "The Black Network", Fayard Nicholas of the Nicholas Brothers, sings "[I] put my trust in 'goofer dust'..."